LightDE: A Lightweight Method for Eliminating Dangling Pointers: Evaluation

 \subsubsection{Statistics}

 Table \ref{tab:static} shows the static data of the SPEC CPU2006 benchmark suite.
 The second column displays the number of static objects for each project.
 The seventh column shows the number of objects allocated at runtime.
 By comparing these two columns, it is evident that a single static object corresponds to multiple runtime objects.
 The third column shows the number of release points identified by the pointer analysis, while the eighth column shows the number of objects released at runtime.
 From these two columns, it is also clear that a single release point releases multiple runtime objects.
 The fourth column shows the number of static heap pointers identified by the pointer analysis, the fifth column shows the number of static global pointers identified by the pointer analysis, and the sixth column shows the number of static stack pointers identified by the pointer analysis.
-The last column displays the number of dangling pointers eliminated by LightDE.
-These data show the difference between the program's static information and its runtime information.
+The ninth column displays the number of dangling pointers eliminated by LightDE.
+The last column of the table shows the number of dangling pointers eliminated by pSweeper \cite{liu2018robust} in each project.
+Based on the last two columns of the table, it can be observed that LightDE eliminates significantly more dangling pointers than pSweeper.